 - Pain when moving the neck from one position to another

-After a car crash, the initial shock and adrenaline can mask certain symptoms of a neck injury.
-It’s common for neck injuries to cause delayed pain symptoms or pain that does not begin until 24 to 48 hours after the crash.
+After a car crash, the initial shock and adrenaline can mask certain symptoms after a car accident, including those to the neck.
+Delayed neck pain after an accident is common and may not begin until 24 to 48 hours after the crash.
 No symptoms or delayed symptoms do not mean there were no injuries, so be sure to visit a doctor if you begin to experience any of these delayed signs of a neck injury:

 - Memory loss (amnesia)